hosseinihossein/Web-Frontend-Library-Part001/a73b816b067e14ee4baa16b96b683f4a2/Readme.txt

 - Title: Navigation Bar
 - Description: A responsive navigation bar that turns into a side bar and a menu.
-- Tags: navbar menu side_bar responsive
+- Tags: navbar menu sidebar responsive